microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 #### 2.2.1 Hashing of data structures to validate verification of native images
 When native images are generated, bpf2c uses the verifier to ensure that the program is safe to execute and then computes a hash over the invariants used to validate the program.
-These invariants include the properties of the program information provider and the signature of helper functions.
+These invariants include the properties of the program information provider and the signature of any helper functions used.
 The following fields are included in the hash:
 1. ebpf_program_type_descriptor_t::name
 2. ebpf_program_type_descriptor_t::context_descriptor
 3. ebpf_program_type_descriptor_t::program_type